smiledv/scrna/README.md

-# scrna

 # STEP 1: raw data processing
-# 1.1.
+## 1.1.
 Make a dockerfile to run FASTQC
 # build the image using docker on your pc

 DOCKERHUB_USERNAME=miladvahedi